British Postal History

 In 1784 new postal rates were introduced which made the distance a letter was carried more important, and the mileage from London began to appear in Provincial Postmarks.
 Abbreviated names occur and there are varieties with the mileage number after, above or below the office name.

 The 'TOO LATE' stamp was adopted by the Post Office as a counter measure against the complaints from the general public of delayed delivery.
 The collection times of the mails were advertised, and if letters were received after the stated time, and the sender did not intend to pay the additional 'Late Fee' charge, the letters received the 'TOO LATE' stamp.
 These stamps varied from town to town and are an interesting study.
 If the letter is complete, the other postmarks also add to the story.

-For detailed information about this type of postmark go to this page on our website Too Late.
+For detailed information about this type of postmark click on the image on the left.
+Too Late.

 |London Marks||LONDON MARKS|

 In the course of these 200 years there were two postal systems for London, the General Post and the Penny Post.
 These systems were run concurrently, but had different offices, staff, acccounting and of course, different postal markings.
 It is such a large section that we have split them into smaller sections on the following pages.
 They cover the Branch Offices of the General Post; Receiving Houses for both services; Foreign section of the General Post; and the various PAID and UNPAID handstamps used over this period.

 From December 5th, 1839, a General Fourpenny Rate was set up for letters up to half an ounce in weight.
 The Fourpenny Post lasted only from December 5th, 1839 to January 9th, 1840 and markings were applied in manuscript or handstruck.